montogeek/laravel-docs-es/eloquent.md

 <a name="basic-usage"></a>
 ## Basic Usage

 To get started, create an Eloquent model.
 Models typically live in the `app` directory, but you are free to place them anywhere that can be auto-loaded according to your `composer.json` file.
+All Eloquent models extend `Illuminate\Database\Eloquent\Model`.

 #### Defining An Eloquent Model

-	class User extends Eloquent {}
+	class User extends Model {}

+You may also generate Eloquent models using the `make:model` command:

+	php artisan make:model User

 Note that we did not tell Eloquent which table to use for our `User` model.
 The lower-case, plural name of the class will be used as the table name unless another name is explicitly specified.
 So, in this case, Eloquent will assume the `User` model stores records in the `users` table.
 You may specify a custom table by defining a `table` property on your model:

-	class User extends Eloquent {
+	class User extends Model {

 		protected $table = 'my_users';